CDH-Studio/UpSkill-Frontend/README.md

 - Testing Framework: Jest
 - Hosting: OpenShift/GCP

+# Architecture Overview

+Upskill is broken down into two different services: Frontend and Backend.

+- Frontend: Serves the React app that is the web interface for Upskill.
+- Backend: Manages data coming into and out of the database.

 # Local Development

 The following is a guide on how to bring up the pieces of the application for development.